 Having competent safety professionals is important to any business as every employer must meet the Occupational Health and Safety Act and Regulations.
 More organisations are turning to certified health and safety professionals because of the enormous costs associated with occupational incidents.
 A wide variety of industries ranging from agriculture, manufacturing, health care and construction, make it a requirement for safety professionals to understand the complexities of managing health and safety which demands expertise and experience.

-So what should you look for when hiring a safety professional?
+So, what should you look for when hiring a safety professional?
 Employers should look for OHS professionals who are certified through a professional certification program.
 Independent third-party accreditations are available to certification organizations, including accreditation to the international standard ISO/IEC 17024.
-Accreditation of a certification program ensure that there is open and accountable governance practices, peer and public participation in the development of the certification, financial disclosure, fairness to candidates, valid and reliable examinations, recertification procedures are in place, the certification process is independent from training or preparation, and that a management system is followed.
-As the only accredited ISO 17024 organisation for occupational health and safety in Canada, the CRSP designation is a widely accepted form of recognition by industry and government.
+Accreditation of a certification program ensures that there is open and accountable governance practices, peer and public participation in the development of the certification, financial disclosure, fairness to candidates, valid and reliable examinations, recertification procedures are in place, the certification process is independent from training or preparation, and that a management system is followed.
+The CRSP® certification is the only accredited ISO 17024 certification for occupational health and safety in Canada, and the CRSP designation is a widely accepted form of recognition by industry and government.
 In addition to the CRSP®, a new certification was introduced in 2018 to support the evolving needs of industry.
 The Canadian Registered Safety Technician (CRST) certification supports a safe working environment by maintaining OHS administrative processes, conducting training and using a range of state-of-the-art tools, processes and common practice solutions to OHS risks.
 They oversee and drive monitoring and compliance in relation to technical and behavioral risk controls.

-Individuals who hold the CRSP® designation have met the academic, experience and examination requirements of a national registration authority.
-CRSPs are committed to the principles of loss control.
-Their knowledge and skills are continually upgraded through a certification maintenance program.
-This ensures you always have a qualified, up-to-date professional managing your health and safety interests.
-The Canadian Registered Safety Professional (CRSP)® designation has become a pre-requisite to qualify for a health and safety position today.
+Individuals who hold the CRSP® and/or CRST certifications have met academic, experience and examination requirements of a national registration authority.
+CRSPs and CRSTs are committed to the principles of loss control.
+Their knowledge and skills are continually upgraded through a continuous professional development program.
+This ensures you always have a qualified and up-to-date practitioners developing and managing your health and safety systems.

 MANAGING HEALTH & SAFETY FOR THE 21st CENTURY: WHY YOUR ORGANISATION NEEDS A PROFESSIONAL